bookofproofs/bookofproofs.github.io/_sources/history/19th-century/catalan.md

 5. He also formulated a conjecture, now known as Catalan’s conjecture, stating that 8 and 9 are the only consecutive powers of two with distinct prime numbers.
 6. Catalan studied surfaces of constant negative curvature and defined what is now known as the Gauss-Bonnet theorem.

-Born 30 May1814, Bruges, French Empire (now Belgium).
+Born 30 May 1814, Bruges, French Empire (now Belgium).
 Died 14 February 1894, Liège, Belgium.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Catalan/)